-- SalvoWeb bcontains an online directory that lists several thousand companies in the reuse sector and largely covers the territory of the United Kingdom.
+- SalvoWeb contains an online directory that lists several thousand companies in the reclamation sector and largely covers the territory of the United Kingdom.

 - The Platform of operators for the reuse of building elements in the Brussels-Capital Region is a point of contact for actors on the ground, harmonising reuse initiatives and raising awareness on the subject.

 - The Building Material Reuse Association (BMRA) is the American federation of reuse operators.
 It oversees a network of members active in the deconstruction and sale of building elements.
 It also develops training programmes and issues certificates.

 - Design for Reuse Primer: 15 Successful Reuse Projects within Different Sectors Explored In-depth, by Public Architecture, 2010.
 A compilation presenting details of 15 successful experiences of reuse in the North American context.

 - Reuse and Recycling on the London 2012 Olympic Park, by Bioregional, October 2011.
 This report recounts a large-scale case study carried out in the context of works preceding the Olympic Games.
 In this operation, the efforts mainly concerned the implementation of elements recovered by demolitions.
 This is a high-quality document presenting illuminating conclusions.

 - Reclaimed building products guide, WRAP, 2008.
 This British guide for the attention of architects is a little gem produced by WRAP, from a time when the reuse of building elements was high on the agency’s list of priorities.

 - Objectif Réemploi by Rotor asbl, August 2017.
 This brochure paints an inspiring picture of the place that could be occupied by reuse practices in the building sector.
 It is the result of work undertaken as part of a research project named Brussels Building, Source of New Materials (BBSM) (BBSM).